daormar/debasher/doc/design_doc_resident.md

   its own child (the Python interpreter, or a stopped `Supervisor`) actually exits. `SIGKILL`, used by `debasher_stop`'s hard kill, cannot be trapped and is unaffected by any of this.

+## `debasher_snapshot_resident`: rounds from outside the program

+`debasher_snapshot_resident -d <outdir> [--timeout <secs> | --every <secs>]` (`engine/debasher_snapshot_resident.sh`, installed in `bin`) starts a snapshot in a running resident program.
+A node never starts a round on its own, and the `Supervisor` starts a snapshot only when a trigger reaches its manual trigger channel, so without this tool, or someone else writing triggers, a program closes no epoch, prunes nothing and ends at the size cap of its input logs (see "Pruning and the size cap").

+- **One round.** It writes `start_snapshot` into the control ports of every node, as `debasher_stop_resident` writes `shutdown`, numbered with the time in milliseconds (see numbered trigger in the Glossary), so that every initiator opens the same round.
+With a `Supervisor`, the control port of an initiator is a trigger port, and the tool writes into it next to the `Supervisor`: a line of a trigger is shorter than `PIPE_BUF`, so the two never interleave.
+Without one, it is a fifo fed from outside.
+Every node of a program that loads is reached from an initiator (see "Validation when the program is loaded"), so the tool needs nothing else to reach every node.
+- **Waiting for the round to close.** It then waits, up to `--timeout` seconds (60 by default), until every node has a checkpoint of that epoch or of a newer one: a newer round replaces an open one, and its cut is as recent a point to recover from.
+It prints the epoch and returns 0 once every node has one.
+Otherwise it names the nodes that have none and returns 2 (`DEBASHER_SNAPSHOT_RESIDENT_NOT_CLOSED_EXIT`), not 1, which is kept for usage and setup errors.
+A round does not close at a node that is down or stopped, nor at one that has halted or has a halt open, which ignores a snapshot.
+It does not start when a trigger cannot be written within 5 seconds (a control port fed from outside whose node is down has no reader).
+  And a node closes it without a checkpoint when its outbound backlog is over its cap (see "Checkpoint persistence").
+- **Periodically.** With `--every <secs>`, it starts a round every that many seconds, and each round has until the next one to close: one that has not closed by then is reported with a warning, and the next trigger replaces it.
+The period has to be longer than a round, or rounds keep replacing each other (see "A round that a newer one replaces" in the Contract's limits).
+  `--timeout` does not apply, and giving both is an error.
+- **Only a running program, and it ends with it.** It refuses a program none of whose nodes is running.
+With `--every`, it checks every second whether some node still is, and returns 0 once none is, after `debasher_stop_resident`, a `Supervisor`'s escalation or `debasher_stop`.
+  It is a process outside the program: nothing relaunches it, and a program that is resumed needs it started again.

 ## `debasher_reset_resident`: a clean start